"CATCH YOU FUCKERS AT A BAD TIME?"

 The Rock was the first person I ever heard refer to himself as a “brand.”
 He’s one of those guys whose first language is motivational speaker quotes, talking about greatness and excellence but using a different definition for those things than I would.
 He didn’t seem to care as much about being the actual best as just being the biggest, the most famous, the most celebrated, the most profitable.
 So I hope he sees the parallel here when Mark is talking about seeking the high of the biggest crowd.
 The Rock was seeking that high when he announced the impending restructured hierarchy of the DC Universe, then he was perceived as losing, like Kerr did.
 Though he tried to argue it to a no contest.

 Kerr found a way to live without either of the highs he was so addicted to, a humbler life apparently not worthy of inclusion in his own biopic, but I’d say there’s a good chance it’s a healthier, more sustainable one.
-There are plenty of ego reasons to do a movie that’s gonna get you critical acclaim and awards speculation, but I don’t hold that against him.
+There are plenty of ego reasons for The Rock to do a smaller movie that’s gonna get him critical acclaim and awards speculation, but I don’t hold that against him.
 I respect that, at least this one time, he stopped trying to fight Superman and made a smaller movie with a good director, aimed at a much smaller crowd.
 I hope the shitty headlines about it being his smallest opening ever don’t get to him.
 Shut up you dumb fucks, this is his chance to be The People’s Champion of the Arts.

 This entry was posted on Wednesday, October 8th, 2025 at 6:49 pm and is filed under Reviews, Drama, Sport.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.